ibkam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12.script that creates a directory called my_dir with permissions 751 13.script that changes the group owner to school for the file hello 14.script that changes the owner to vincent and the group owner to staff
+12.script that creates a directory called my_dir with permissions 751 13.script that changes the group owner to school for the file hello 14.script that changes the owner to vincent and the group owner to staff 15.script that changes the owner and the group owner of _hello to vincent and staff respectively.